DEATH WAS IN THE AIR

 Continued from https://www.nohemingway.com/blog/el-dia-de-la-hispanidad

-Two police officers at a park bench caught my eye when I arrived at Plaza Colón.
-I wasn’t alone as I met another journalist wondering what was going on.
+Two police officers at a park bench caught my eye when I arrived at Plaza Colón for Madrid's military parade and I wasn’t alone as I met another journalist wondering what was going on too.

 The square was named in honour of Cristabel Colón which most people might recognise better if it was in English but despite being Columbus Day, Spanish people celebrate the discovery of the Americas without ever mentioning Cristabel Colón.